North Carolina Court Records

 - The juvenile’s school principal

-- Protective services, abuse and neglect investigation agencies
+- Protective services, abuse, and neglect investigation agencies

-If a juvenile charged with a felony escapes from detention, law enforcement agencies may make the juvenile’s name and photograph available to the public, especially if law enforcement considers the juvenile a threat to others and self.
+If a juvenile charged with a felony escapes from detention, law enforcement agencies may make the juvenile’s name and photograph available to the public, especially if law enforcement considers the juvenile a threat to others and themselves.

 How to Find Juvenile Records in North Carolina

 Records that are considered public may be accessible from some third-party websites.
-These websites often make searching simpler, as they are not limited by geographic location, and search engines on these sites may help when starting a search for specific or multiple records.
-To begin using such a search engine on a third-party or government website, interested parties usually must provide:
+Operating independently of any federal, state, or local agency, such websites may simplify the search process as they are not limited by geographic location.
+In addition, third-party sites typically have search engines that can be used for filtering specific or multiple records (s).
+To use third-party or government websites, interested parties may need to provide:

 - The name of the person involved in the record, unless said person is a juvenile

 - The location or assumed location of the record or person involved.
-This includes information such as the city, county, or state that person resides in or was accused in.
+This includes information such as the city, county, or state that the person resides in or was accused in

-Third-party sites are independent from government sources, and are not sponsored by these government agencies.
-Because of this, record availability on third-party sites may vary.
+However, third-party sites are independent of government sources and are not sponsored by these government agencies.
+Therefore, the record results, availability, or accuracy cannot be guaranteed.

-Can You Lookup North Carolina Juvenile Records Online?
+Can You Look Up North Carolina Juvenile Records Online?

 Attorneys and prosecutors may look up North Carolina through the JWISE and CIPR.
 Outside these platforms, it is impossible to find North Carolina juvenile records online.
 Other authorized parties may access juvenile court records by contacting the Clerk of Court in the county where the court adjudicated the juvenile delinquent.
 North Carolina juvenile records are confidential and inaccessible to unauthorized parties.
 Therefore, unauthorized persons may not look up North Carolina juvenile records online.